Ultra-thin corrugated metamaterial film as large-area transmission dynode: Introduction

-As such, new tynodes have been made with some improvements: increased window size, dome-shaped membranes, alignment grooves and a metal mesh cover \cite{Prodanovic2019}.
-First, the window diameter have been increased to $\SI{45}{\um}$, which improves the active surface to $52.6\%$.
-Second, the dome-shaped membranes have a focusing effect on SEs.
-SEs are directed to the center of the next dome and will stay within the 'channel' above the corresponding pixel pad.
-Third, alignment grooves are etched in the silicon frame of the tynode, which are used to place silicon dioxide spacers between each tynode.
-The alignment is expected to be within the accuracy of the photolithography process.
-And lastly, a metal layer covering the dielectric mesh will prevent PEs to be trapped.
-Also, the reliability of the conductive layer will improve, since the metal layer will be directly connected to the ultra-thin TiN layer.
-Although, these new features will address some of the concerns, it also increases the complexity of the fabrication process. \\ \\ In this paper, we present an entirely different tynode design which eliminates the need of a supporting mesh by forming a mechanical meta-material.
-In a recent paper, ultra-thin mechanical metamaterial has been shown to exhibit enhanced flexibility, rigidity and strength in comparison with a flat membrane by Davani et al. \cite{Davami2015}.
-They formed the metamaterial by depositing an ultra-thin ALD Al\textsubscript{2}O\textsubscript{3} film on a 3D honeycomb mold, which is removed afterwards by plasma etching.
-The improved properties are ascribed to the extruded (semi-open hollow) ribs which provide additional mechanical strength.
+Therefore, new tynodes have been made with some improvements, such as increased window size, dome-shaped membranes, alignment grooves and a metal mesh cover \cite{Prodanovic2019}.
+First, the window diameter can be increased to $\SI{45}{\um}$, which improves the active surface area to $52.6\%$.
+Second, the dome-shaped membranes have a focusing effect on SEs: they are directed to the center of the next dome.
+This ensures that SEs are contained within their 'channel' above the corresponding pixel pad.
+The dome shapes are created by etching and smoothing circular pillars into bumps on the silicon substrate before depositing the film layer.
+Third, alignment grooves are etched in the silicon frame of the tynode, which are used to align two tynodes by placing glass quartz wires between them.
+This 'self-alignment process' improves the accuracy of the alignment.
+Last, the dielectric mesh can be covered with a metal layer, which will prevent electrons to be trapped.
+Although, these new features alleviate some of the concerns, it increases the complexity of the fabrication process. \\ \\ In this paper, we present an entirely different tynode design, which eliminates the need of a supporting mesh by forming a corrugated membrane of ultra-thin films.
+In a recent paper, a new class of nanoscale mechanical metamaterials with enhanced robustness, flexibility, rigidity and strength was reported by Davani et al. \cite{Davami2015}.
+They formed corrugated plates by atomic-layer-deposition (ALD) of an ultra-thin aluminum oxide film on a patterned silicon wafer, which acted as a mold and was removed afterwards.
+Their plate metamaterials were extremely flat, ultra-light and had shape-recovering properties.
+By using a corrugated membrane, the mechanical strength is enhanced compared to a flat membrane, while the membrane thickness is constant throughout the entire structure.
+The corrugated Al\textsubscript{2}O\textsubscript{3} film can be functionalized as a tynode by adding a conductive layer, such as titanium nitride \cite{Prodanovic2018,Chan2020}.